 1. The Junior Common Room is the collective name for anyone studying an undergraduate degree in the college.
 JCR meetings are held once a fortnight during term on Sunday evening in the common room.
 Any member of the JCR (undergraduate) can bring motions to the meeting, which are then discussed and voted on.

 2. The large room designed as a central common room for the college, containing the pool table, board games, newspapers and magazines and some comfy-ish chairs.
 Ideal for procrastination.

 3. The colloquial name for the JCR reps who run the meetings and act as student ambassadors in many roles.

 A great place of utility.
 For cooking.
 Particularly popular on Saturday nights when Freshers tend to cook in friend groups.
 Kitchens are located in staircases 8, 9, 14, 16, 17 18 and the Mac.
 Ovens can be found in 8 and 18, all other kitchens have microwaves and all except 17 have hobs.

 A great place of adult responsibilities.
 Laundries are located in staircase 14 and the Mac, equipped with washing machines, tumble dryers, irons and ironing boards.
-The current cost is £2 for a wash and another £1 per 50 minute dry, and the machines only accept £1 coins so make sure you hoard up.
+The current cost is £2.20 for a wash and another £1 per 50 minute dry, and the machines accept contactless payments.

 The largest housing block in North Quad, reserved for Freshers and a few fourth years.
-Very 90s and not pretty, but spacious and provides lots of opportunities for socialising.
-An icebreaker to bond over
+Very 70s and not pretty, but spacious and provides lots of opportunities for socialising.
+Certainly an icebreaker to bond over.

 Don't worry.
 Nothing to do with actual marriage.
 This old Oxford tradition sees a stable basis for college families.
 Throughout the year, freshers can propose to each other and get college married.
 Then, in your second year, you and your spouse become college parents to incoming freshers.
 The JCR even hosts a marital ceremony in Trinity Term for the new couples.